 This course examines the government, politics, and the press—and their relationships—through lectures and field trips.
 Students will attend a series of lectures; they will be exposed to guests who are leaders in each sector; and they will participate in a series of site visits at agencies and offices around Washington, D.C.

 Please upload responses to the following questions through the application form.
 Write your name on all application materials.

 Personal Statement: Tell us about your scholarly interests and experiences in college.
 What factors shaped your interests?
 What are your career goals, and how are they related to public service?
 Upload an essay that is between 150 and 250 words.

 Essay: Describe your interest in policy making, international affairs, or American politics.
 Why do you want an internship in Washington DC?
 Upload an essay that is between 500 and 750 words.

 Recommendation Letter: You must provide one recommendation letter from a professor or supervisor.
 The professor does not have to teach at CCNY but should have instructed you in a college-level class.
-Advise your recommender to email their letter to email@example.com by Sept.
-30, 2022.
+Advise your recommender to upload their letter using this form by May 15, 2023.